Hi, I’m Karen.

 SUSTAINABILITY

 Wood fired baking may give the impression of being a resource-intensive way to bake.
-After over three years of baking this way, I think my answer would be both yes and no. Certainly, chainsawing and chopping hundreds of pounds of wood, then shoving it onto a steadily growing coal bed over 10 hours is a pretty in-your-face way of experiencing your own energy consumption.
+After over six years of baking this way, I think my answer would be both yes and no. Certainly, chainsawing and chopping hundreds of pounds of wood, then shoving it onto a steadily growing coal bed over 10 hours is a pretty in-your-face way of experiencing your own energy consumption.
 At the same time, the majority of wood I use to fire the oven are clean scraps that would otherwise end up in the landfill or burn piles.
 We have helped neighbors clear out dead and downed trees, promoting greater health of their living forests, and have salvaged clean untreated carpentry scraps that were headed for the dump.
 I haven’t actually harvested oven wood from public lands for several years now— I’m able to get everything I need from around town.

 Using scrap wood like this is a regular practice in wood-fired baking, and it works because of how long and hot the firing process is.
 To get the oven to a place that it can maintain its consistent heat for baking the next day, I use the firing day to slowly heat it to 1000+ degrees.
 At this point all ash and smoke burn off, taking the oven from sooty black to clean and gray, ready for baking.
 It’s after that high-heat firing, as the oven cools down and falls through the temperatures, that the residual heat in the firebrick is used to cook food.